gromacs/gromacs/install-guide/install-guide.md

 * that you build FFTW from the source code.

 Note that the GROMACS-managed download of the FFTW tarball has a slight chance of posing a security risk.
-If you use this option, you will see a warning that advises how you can eliminate this risk (before the opportunity has arisen).
+If you want to verify the integrity (md5sum) of FFTW you should build it yourself or use the system-provided version.

 If you build FFTW from source yourself, get the most recent version and follow its [installation